RM Francesco Caracciolo (CV-1928)

 Back to Italian Navy page:

-The Caracciolo class were laid down just as the war started, with four ships
+The Caraciolo class were laid down just as the war started, with four ships

 being projected.
 With the Italian entry into the war on the Allied side in 1915,

-work on the Caracciolo was slowed down and stopped on the other 3.
+work on the Caraciolo was slowed down and stopped on the other 3.
 Work on the

-used in monitors and as rail guns till they were eventually sold to the
+used in monitors and as rail guns till the used guns were eventually sold to the

 Netherlands (See that countries

 this stage there were still two full sets of 15" guns available, but the turrets

 for them had not been completed.
 With the finish of the war in

 1918 the Italian Navy undertook an inventory of what was available to them